arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * Write a snippet of code violating the DRY principle.
 Then, fix it.
 * How would you deal with Dependency Hell?
 * Why is goto evil?
+* What is coupling and cohesion?
+* Tell me about separation of concerns.

 ####[[↑]](#toc) <a name='languages'>Questions about Languages:</a>